Front Burner Restaurants, the food wizards behind Mexican Sugar, Sixty Vines, Whiskey Cake and Ida Claire, are opening a new restaurant in August.

 “We are mostly sourcing from Hawaii,” said Ryan Beard, general manager at The Keeper.
 “We are staying away from commercial fisherman and sourcing from local fishermen with small boats.
 This will be food our guests can be proud to eat.”

-Front Burner Restaurants have brought Chef Colleen O’Hare on board as head chef, and she’s already been cooking up a storm—over the last few weeks many The Keeper dishes have been given a trail run at Sixty Vines.
+Front Burner Restaurants have brought Chef Colleen O’Hare on board as head chef, and she’s already been cooking up a storm—over the last few weeks many The Keeper dishes have been given a trial run at Sixty Vines.

 While we can’t give you the full menu, we can give you a sneak peak.
 How’s this for a taster?
 (Note the Crab Fried Rice comes topped with fried spam.)